Swapnil-Rakshe/Predict_Fuel_Efficiency_with_Machine_Leaning/README.md

 # Predict-Fuel-Efficiency-with-Machine-Leaning

 ## Objective
-Develop a machine learning model to prdict the miles per gallon (mpg) of a car for a given car features number of cylinders, engine displacement, power produced by engine, acceleration
+Develop a machine learning model to prdict the miles per gallon (mpg) of a car for a given car features such as number of cylinders, engine displacement, power produced by engine, acceleration

 ## License